 Upon Arrival in Israel

 - All passengers arriving in Israel, regardless of age, are tested for COVID.
 This includes vaccinated or recovered persons, as well.
-While it is not mandatory to arrange an appointment in advance, you can save time by doing so.
-You will have an option to prepay for an appointment in the aforementioned entry form.
-We suggest scheduling for approximately 45 minutes after your arrival time.
+While it is not mandatory to arrange an appointment in advance, you will pay less if you do.
+You will have an option to prepay in the aforementioned entry form.

 - Numerous foreign residents of Israel have experienced difficulty obtaining a Green Passport, or have proof of recovery/vaccination displaying a number other than their passport number (such as a Kupat Cholim number).
 Present all your documentation upon arrival at Ben Gurion Airport.
-Hopefully, authorities will issue you a quarantine exemption.
+If you are coming from a Low Risk country, authorities will, hopefully, issue you a quarantine exemption.
 If they do not, you will need to enter quarantine, until you manage to clarify your status with the Ministry of Health.
 See here for possibility of adding passport information onto your Green Passport.